dvlasic-dev/contact-page/README.md

 ## Contact page

-This project was made using React, React Router v4, Semantic UI, styled-components and Formik.
+This job application assignment was made using React, React Router v4, Semantic UI, styled-components and Formik.

 Only contact page was made and only Comment form.